When Is Tardive Dyskinesia Screening Recommended for Reglan Users?

 Frequently Asked Questions

-What is the FDA warning about Reglan and tardive dyskinesia?
+What is the FDA boxed warning for Reglan?

-The FDA has issued a boxed warning for Reglan (metoclopramide) stating that it can cause tardive dyskinesia (TD), a potentially irreversible movement disorder.
-The risk increases with longer treatment duration and higher cumulative doses.
-The warning advises using the lowest effective dose for the shortest duration necessary and monitoring for signs of TD (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+The FDA boxed warning states that metoclopramide, including Reglan, can cause tardive dyskinesia (TD), a serious movement disorder that may be irreversible.
+The risk increases with duration of treatment and total cumulative dose.
+The warning advises using the drug for the shortest duration necessary and discontinuing immediately if TD symptoms occur (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).

 How does Reglan cause tardive dyskinesia?

-Reglan (metoclopramide) acts as a dopamine receptor antagonist, blocking dopamine receptors in the brain, particularly in the basal ganglia.
-This disruption of normal motor control can lead to the involuntary movements characteristic of tardive dyskinesia.
-The effect is dose-dependent and cumulative (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+Reglan (metoclopramide) acts as a dopamine receptor antagonist in the brain, particularly in the basal ganglia.
+By blocking dopamine receptors, it disrupts normal motor control, leading to the involuntary movements characteristic of tardive dyskinesia.
+This mechanism is well-documented in the drug's labeling (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).

 According to the FDA Adverse Event Reporting System (FAERS), tardive dyskinesia is the most frequently reported adverse event associated with Reglan, with 5,712 reports.
-Other movement disorders like extrapyramidal disorder (3,268 reports) and dystonia (2,351 reports) are also common (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:REGLAN).
+Other extrapyramidal symptoms like dystonia (2,351 reports) and akathisia (558 reports) are also common (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:REGLAN).

 Does submitting information create an attorney-client relationship?